 NASTC offers rock climbing lessons for the beginner/novice climber as well as intermediate and advanced climbers.
-NASTC has been offering guiding Tahoe - Truckee area for almost 20 years.
+NASTC has been offering guided tours throughout the Tahoe - Truckee area for almost 20 years.
 Donner Summit, which is a 10 min drive from Truckee, has some of the best climbing granite in the world and has a great variety of pitches and is an ideal location to learn how to climb and to hone in your skills on the more advanced and technical pitches.
 With your own personal NASTC climbing guide, you set the pace and challenge for each climb.
 Rock climbing is a great way to enjoy the outdoors and the beautiful scenery of the Tahoe -Truckee area.
 Climbing is an activity that families and groups can enjoy doing together regardless of ability levels.
 Rock climbing provides a mentally and physically stimulating adventure of which the rewards are very gratifying.
 Whether this is your first jaunt into the world of rock climbing or you already have some experience climbing, our guides are available to teach you the basics or guide a specific pitch with you.
 Our goal is for you, your family and friends to have a safe and fun adventure.

 North Shore,(530) 913-9212 or Toll Free (866) 830-6125, http://tahoeadventurecompany.com/ourtrips/landadventures/rockclimbing/